RSCC Policies & Guidelines

 Please refer to RSCC Guideline G-100 for best practices on college-related social media.

-Responsible Party: The Executive Director of ORBC & Community Relations shall be responsible for development and maintenance of this policy for issuance by the VP of Workforce Development & Community Outreach.
+Responsible Party: The Director of Marketing and Public Relations shall be responsible for development and maintenance of this policy for issuance by the VP of Institutional Effectiveness, Planning and Student Success Iniatives.